School Name

 Rationale

 At Frenchwood we recognise that behaviour is communicative and often reflects an emotion or feeling.
-Our Behaviour Policy is grounded in the belief that we are able to develop our ability to self-regulate our emotions and behaviour.
+This policy is grounded in the belief that we are able to develop our ability to self-regulate our emotions and behaviour.
 Adult and child relationships are integral for this to occur.
 Through co-regulation of feelings, children learn to become more independent and develop self-regulation.

 Staff Responsibility